Quick Search for Wellington Office Vacancies

 The tight market has meant that landlords are now more bullish and rents are rising for good quality space.
 Rents for space that has been vacant for more than 12 months are tending to remain static reflecting the fact there are definite reasons why these tenancies are still vacant – poorly presented, overpriced, no views, slack landlord, low seismic rating etc etc. Most new stock of a reasonable quality and with a good seismic rating is leasing within 2 – 3 months of coming onto the market.

-The existing tight market is soon to be alleviated slightly by 2 new fully leased buildings coming on stream being the new Deloittes Building (20 Customhouse Quay) and the PWC Centre (Site 10 – Waterfront).
+The existing tight market has been alleviated slightly by 2 new fully leased buildings coming on stream being the new Deloittes Building (20 Customhouse Quay) and the PWC Centre (Site 10 – Waterfront).
 The tenants moving into these 2 new buildings will create some back space that needs filling.
 However in the case of PWC, the Wellington City Council has already leased their existing space in advance, whilst the W.C.C. strengthens or make a decision regarding their existing space.
 Deloittes are coming out of 4 buildings in the CBD and AIG, also moving to 20 Customhouse Quay, will leave behind several floors in the State Insurance Tower.
 Nonetheless the majority of the vacant space being created will have an area of more than 500 sqm (which the landlord will not split) and so it will do little to alleviate the current shortage of affordable smaller tenancies.

 Another trend emerging in the market is that developers encouraged by rising residential rental rates are trying to source C grade office buildings to convert to a student accommodation use thus taking more office space out of the market.
 A recent example of this is the sale of ComSmart House (approx. 2,500 sqm) at 53 Boulcott Streeet to Ian Cassels a well known Wellington property developer.
 Other recent examples are the sale of 195 Willis St (Freemasons House) and 203-209 Willis St(Southmark House) both to be converted from office to residential by The Wellington Company (Ian Cassels)